 Colorful houses at Lake Como Italy

-Depending on where you’re traveling from, you may need to take the time beforehand and get some money transferred over to Italy’s local currency, the Euro.
-But we don’t recommend taking too much cash with you just to be safe, as credit and debit cards are easier to use, and many are accepted worldwide.
+Depending on where you’re traveling from, you may need to take the time beforehand and transfer some money to Italy’s local currency, the Euro.
+But we don’t recommend taking too much cash to be safe, as credit and debit cards are easier to use, and many are accepted worldwide.

-If you plan on using debit or credit cards while you’re there, we suggest calling your card company before leaving and letting them know what you’re doing and where you’re headed.
-This is because many of the major banks and card companies out there will either charge for foreign transaction fees or deny your transaction if it randomly detects an international charge.
+If you plan on using debit or credit cards while there, we suggest calling your card company before leaving and letting them know what you’re doing and where you’re headed.
+Many of the major banks and card companies will charge foreign transaction fees or deny your transaction if they randomly detect an international charge.

-But if you call them ahead of time and explain to them the situation, they can make sure your card(s) will work and might even waive the fee!
+But if you call them ahead and explain the situation, they can make sure your card(s) will work and might even waive the fee!
 If you’re trying to budget for your trip, the first thing to do is start looking at flights to get there.
-Book early and keep your eyes open for deals to get the best bang for your buck.
+Book early and look for deals to get the best bang for your buck.
 Besides flights, the hotel, Airbnb, or place you’re staying will likely be a close second.

-Then just make sure you have enough money set aside to pay for food, drinks, snacks, tours, and anything else you and your family will be getting into.
-If you budget around $50-$75 per person per day, you should have no problem having enough.
+Then make sure you have enough money to pay for food, drinks, snacks, tours, and anything else you and your family will be getting into.
+If you budget around $50-$75 per person daily, you should have no problem having enough.
 It’s better to estimate conservatively rather than run out of money!

 Internet Access